 Benefits

-Student Equity Scholars receive:
+Student Equity Scholars receive

 - Full registration for the main conference

-- Accommodation, meals, and travel expenses
+- Coverage of accommodation, meals, and travel expenses

-- Networking with scholars and industry leaders
+- Networking with fellow scholars and industry leaders

 Eligibility

-- Identify as a member of one or more of these groups:
+- Identify as a member of one or more of these groups

 - Black or African